T1mmmmm/jade-shhop/README.md

-god bless me and lead the way pls qunimade sb final sb a wo xia and I was gonna have A's fuck man
+god bless me and lead the way pls qunimade sb final sb a wo xia and I was gonna have A's fuck man like fuck i told my mom i was having all A's Im such a loser